-At last minute, Pa. lawmakers vote to extend dozens of COVID-19 waivers - NewsBreak
+At Last Minute, Pa.
+Lawmakers Vote To Extend Dozens of COVID-19 Waivers - NewsBreak

-At last minute, Pa. lawmakers vote to extend dozens of COVID-19 waivers
+At Last Minute, Pa.
+Lawmakers Vote To Extend Dozens of COVID-19 Waivers

-HARRISBURG — The Pennsylvania legislature unanimously voted Wednesday to extend dozens of regulatory waivers put into place last year to help health-care providers fight COVID-19.
-Without action, the waivers would have expired Thursday, potentially exacerbating ongoing staffing crises in hospitals and long-term care institutions, which are again facing rising COVID-19 cases.
-Health-care workers and their advocates had warned any lapse in the relaxed rules would have renewed administrative burdens and made fighting the ongoing pandemic more difficult.www.thedailyreview.com
+HARRISBURG, Pa. — The Pennsylvania legislature unanimously voted Wednesday to extend dozens of regulatory waivers put into place last year to help health-care providers fight COVID-19.
+(Photo: Wednesday’s action will keep the waivers in place until March 2022 while the legislature considers a number of bills that would make the regulatory suspensions permanent.
+Photo Credit: Fred Adams/For Spotlight PA.)explorevenango.com

 Comments / 0